MathisWo/Data-Analytics-Portoflio/README.md

 ## 🎯 Goals of This Portfolio

 - Apply data analytics skills to real-world datasets
-- Build relationnal and dimensional data models
+- Build relational and dimensional data models
 - Communicate insights effectively using reports and visualizations
 - Document analytical processes clearly